Collecting a Water Sample

 When Collecting a Sample

-Establish a stead-water flow, do not adjust this flow rate and do not move the faucet head (if swivel) until after the sample is collected
+- Establish a steady water flow, do not adjust this flow rate and do not move the faucet head (if swivel) until after the sample is collected